 The interiors tell you a lot about the life within the castle and the family’s beliefs and values.
 For instance, being strongly religious, they didn’t believe in Charles Darwin’s theory of evolution; there is an arched frame around the entrance door to the library which shows a series of monkeys that do not know what to do with Darwin’s book and so they eventually just try to eat it.

-Take a Tour of Cardiff Castle
+Tour of Cardiff Castle

 In 1947, the 4th Marquess of Bute died and the remaining family decided to give the Castle and the park as a present to the City of Cardiff who have owned it and looked after it since.